Home

 It is our observation that many developers prefer the flavor of Datalog popularized by Datomic® over any flavor of SQL, once they get to use it.
 Perhaps it is because Datalog is more declarative and composable than SQL, e.g. the automatic implicit joins seem to be its killer feature.
 In addition, the recursive rules feature of Datalog makes it suitable for graph processing and deductive reasoning.

-The feature set of Datomic® may be an overkill for some use cases.
-One thing that may confuse casual users is its temporal features.
+The feature set of Datomic® may not be a good fit for some use cases.
+One thing that may confuse some users is its temporal features.
 To keep things simple and familiar, Datalevin behaves the same way as most other databases: when data are deleted, they are gone.
 Datalevin also follows the widely accepted principles of ACID, instead of introducing unusual semantics.

 Datalevin started out as a port of Datascript in-memory Datalog database to LMDB for persistence.
-We then added a cost-based query optimizer to enhance query performance.
+We then added a cost-based query optimizer, resulting in query performance competitive against SQL RDBMS such as PostgreSQL.

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB also performs well in writing large values (> 2KB).
 Therefore, it is fine to store documents in Datalevin.